SOURCE Boston Conference Was a Blast

 Val Smith on Dissecting Foreign Web Attacks.
 Val unwound one of the popular attacks of our time: compromising web sites to install malicious code that owns the browser and then installs a bot.
 We all understand it is possible but it is great to see all the tricks of the trade.
 It is pretty clear that the source of this one was China.

 Chris Hoff on The Frogs Who Desired A King: A Virtualization and Cloud Computing Security Fable Set To Interpretive Dance.
 This talk is being touted as the best ever.
 Unfortunately I missed it.
 Can’t wait to see the video.

 The videos for all the SOURCE talks should be on-line over the next few weeks.
 Check www.sourceconference.com

-There are some other reviews of the conference out there that will help you decide which videos are worth watching:
+Here is another review of the conference that will help you decide which videos are worth watching:

 Veracode Security Solutions

 Source Code Analysis